Divinylcyclopropane-cycloheptadiene rearrangement

 The divinylcyclopropane-cycloheptadiene rearrangement is an organic chemical transformation that involves the isomerization of a 1,2-divinylcyclopropane into a cycloheptadiene or -triene.
 It is conceptually related to the Cope rearrangement, but has the advantage of a strong thermodynamic driving force due to the release of ring strain.
-This thermodynamic power is recently being considered as an alternative energy source.

 Introduction

 In 1960, Vogel discovered that 1,2-divinylcyclopropane rearranges to cycloheptan-1,4-diene., After his discovery, a series of intense mechanistic investigations of the reaction followed in the 1960s, as researchers realized it bore resemblance (both structural and mechanistic) to the related rearrangement of vinylcyclopropane to cyclopentene.
 By the 1970s, the rearrangement had achieved synthetic utility and to this day it continues to be a useful method for the formation of seven-membered rings.
 Variations incorporating heteroatoms have been reported (see below).